2 Chronicles 3 Commentary

 The porch which was in front of the house was as long as the width of the house, twenty cubits, and the height 120; and inside he overlaid it with pure gold.

-Believer's Study Bible - This is undoubtedly a later scribal inadvertency and should read "twenty cubits" in height instead of "one hundred and twenty" (cf. 1 Kin.
-6:2, where the height of the entire building is given as 30 cubits).
+Believer's Study Bible - This is undoubtedly a later scribal inadvertency and should read "twenty cubits" in height instead of "one hundred and twenty" (cf. 1 Ki 6:2, where the height of the entire building is given as 30 cubits).

 Ryrie Study Bible- Some mss. read, as here, 120 cubits, making the tower about 180-209 ft (55-64 m) high.
 But some think this is a copyist's error and should read "twenty cubits" (30-35 ft, or #9-10.6 m) high.
+(BORROW Ryrie Study Bible

 Bob Utley - SPECIAL TOPIC: CUBIT